Published on

 A large cause of catalog clutter comes from day-to-day, one-by-one part requests.
 While they typically do a duplicate check, the manufacturer part number (MPN) check is often weak, allowing many duplicates through.

 I've observed with clients that the master data support desk receives a significant volume of new material requests.
 However, they haven't added any substantial new capital projects.
 The volume of items being added has no correlation with their actual operations.
-It's essentially just adding more items without purpose.
+It's essentially just adding more copies of existing items.

 Interestingly, many of these are safety-focused environments with respected change management processes.
 For most changes, impacts must be studied and acknowledged.
 Yet for spare parts, there's a disconnect.
 The attitude is: "We need a new part?
 Sure, we'll add it."
 There's no consideration of how these parts have been maintained over the past 15 years.
 The system is fundamentally broken in this sense.